 |Energy Audit||Recommendations on how to improve your building’s efficiency and operations||Every 10 years|

-The Mayor’s Office of Sustainability anticipates that this particular policy will take Atlanta more than halfway to meeting the goals of Power to Change.
+The Mayor’s Office of Resilience anticipates that this particular policy will take Atlanta more than halfway to meeting the goals of Power to Change.
 It will also save Atlanta businesses over $100 million in 2020, creating over 1,000 full-time jobs in that year.
 Atlanta has also long-suffered the public health costs caused by the consumption of energy, recently ranking 16th in asthma and allergy rates, and having long-standing non-attainment issues with the National Ambient Air Quality Standards established by the Clean Air Act.
 Commercial buildings are the single largest sector of energy consumption within the city, and as a result, the largest source of polluting emissions in the city.
 This ordinance reduces emissions while saving the commercial sector money.
 As Mayor Reed said, “This is the right step for the City of Atlanta, and shows our leadership on the national stage.”

 To learn more, a Webinar Recording providing an overview of the Atlanta Commercial Building Energy Efficiency Ordinance (15-O-1101) is available.